aashishkaf/aashishkaf.github.io/_posts/2021-1-10-usefulresources.md

 Quoting Newton: "If I have seen further it is by standing on the shoulders of Giants.".
 Here is a list of useful resources from giants or otherwise, that has potential to help graduate students or any students in general to see further.
+Well, tbh I'm not in a position to give my fellow grad studnts advice.
+I just wanted to compile a list of useful advices primarily for myself!

 * [Sean's Unsolicited Advice](https://www.preposterousuniverse.com/blog/2007/09/26/unsolicited-advice-iv-how-to-be-a-good-graduate-student/)
 * [Terry's Career Advice](https://terrytao.wordpress.com/career-advice/)